larryhastings/correlate/README.md

 of 25!
 If that key only appears once in each dataset, that will almost *certainly* result in a match.

-But weighting can be a dual-edged sword.
-If your data has mistakes in it, a heavy weighting of this bad data magnifies those mistakes.
+But using weights can be a dual-edged sword.
+If your data has mistakes in it, heavily weighting the bad data can magnify those mistakes.
 One bad heavily-weighted key on the wrong value can inflate the score of a bad match over the correct match.
-And that can have a domino effect--if *A1* should match to *B1*, but it get mapped to *B43* instead, that means *B1* is probably going to get mismatched too.
+And that can result in a vicious cycle--if value *A1* should match value *B1*, but it get mapped to value *B43* instead, that means *B1* is probably going to get mismatched too.
 Which deprives another value of its correct match.
 And so on and so on and so on.

+One final note on weights.
+The weight of a key doesn't affect how *desirable* it is in a match, it only affects the resulting score of that match.
+Consider this scenario involving weighted fuzzy keys:

+    FA1 and FA2 are fuzzy keys in dataset_a
+    FB is a fuzzy key in dataset_b
+    VA1 and VA2 are values in dataset_a

+    dataset_a.set(FA1, VA1, weight=1)
+    dataset_a.set(FA2, VA2, weight=5)

+    FA1.compare(FB) == 0.4
+    FA2.compare(FB) == 0.2

+If **correlate** had to choose between these two matches, which one will it prefer?
+It'll prefer *FA1*->*FB*, because **correlate** doesn't consider weights when considering matches.
+It always prefers the match with the higher *unweighted* score.
+It's true, matching *FA2* to *FB* results in a higher final score once you factor in the weights.
+But that doesn't make it a better match.

+The best way to conceptualize this: weights don't make matches *higher quality,* they just make matches more *interesting* when true.

 #### Too-Common Keys